cschafle/FSM/README.md

 # FSM
-Android application geared towards commemorating the Free Speech Movement at Cal through crowd sourced drawings and images that are uploaded via Flickr.
+Android application geared towards commemorating the Free Speech Movement (FSM) at Cal through crowd sourced drawings and images that are uploaded via Flickr.
 This application also uses the Qualcomm Toq Watch.

 STORY